-26-101 Prohibited Signs and Locations [Source: 26-312]
+26-101 Prohibited Signs and Locations

-- (a) The following signs are prohibited except as provided in Article 5, Division 3, Nonconforming Signs and 26-26-104, Temporary Signs: - (1) Any sign erected or maintained without the consent of the owner of the land upon which the sign is situated. - (2) Any sign erected upon over public property, other than the signs installed by state, County or City agencies. - (3) Flashing, moving or otherwise animated elements or any revolving signs. - (4) Projecting signs that project within the public right-of-way or private street or have a vertical clearance of less than nine (9) feet from the sidewalk. - (5) Abandoned signs which advertise goods and/or services which have not been available for a period of ninety (90) or more days. - (6) Any A-frame sign, or ground sign temporarily supported by poles or braces places upon the ground, or any other sign propped against a vehicle or object in a parking lot or public right-of-way unless permitted under section 26-104 below. - (7) Bench signs located at bus stops, excluding any authorized bus stop signage.

-- (8) Roof signs or any sign proposed above a roof line that is not architecturally integrated within the structure of the roof unless approved as a Creative Sign as part of a Sign Program (see section 26-103). - (9) Any sign containing harmful matter as defined by Chapter 15 of the West Covina Municipal Code. - (10) All banner signs, wind signs, balloons, and tube signs of a commercial nature except those permitted as temporary signs, under section 26-104. - (11) All inflatable signs and sign designated to be flown, including balloons, strings of balloons, kites or atrial signs, that are made of an electrically conductive material. - (12) Signs which create sound. - (13) Any sign greater than six (6) square feet on property located within a residential zone, except as otherwise provided by this Development Code. - (14) Off-site commercial signs, except for those allowed as pageantry in Table 3-5.
+- (a) The following signs are prohibited except as provided in Article V, Division 3, Nonconforming Signs and 26-104, Temporary Signs: - (1) Any sign erected or maintained without the consent of the owner of the land upon which the sign is situated. - (2) Any sign erected upon over public property, other than the signs installed by state, County or City agencies. - (3) Flashing, moving or otherwise animated elements or any revolving signs. - (4) Projecting signs that project within the public right-of-way or private street or have a vertical clearance of less than nine (9) feet from the sidewalk. - (5) Abandoned signs which advertise goods and/or services which have not been available for a period of ninety(90) or more days. - (6) Any A-frame sign, or ground sign temporarily supported by poles or braces places upon the ground, or any other sign propped against a vehicle or object in a parking lot or public right-of-way unless permitted under section 26-104 below. - (7) Bench signs located at bus stops, excluding any authorized bus stop signage. - (8) Roof signs or any sign proposed above a roof line that is not architecturally integrated within the structure of the roof unless approved as a Creative Sign as part of a Sign Program (see section 26-99). - (9) Any sign containing harmful matter as defined by Chapter 15 of the West Covina Municipal Code. - (10) All banner signs, wind signs, balloons, and tube signs of a commercial nature except those permitted as temporary signs, under section 26-104. - (11) All inflatable signs and sign designated to be flown, including balloons, strings of balloons, kites or atrial signs, that are made of an electrically conductive material. - (12) Signs which create sound. - (13) Any sign greater than six (6) square feet on property located within a residential zone, except as otherwise provided by this Development Code. - (14) Off-site commercial signs.

-26-102 Signs Allowed by Zone [Source: 26-341 - 26-390]
+26-102 Signs Allowed by Zone